 It’s that time of year!
 I absolutely love the holiday season.
 I love baking Christmas cookies, decorating the house, and listening to Christmas music!
 However, I know this season is notorious for being wasteful.
 According to the EPA, “between Thanksgiving and New Year’s Day, American household waste increases by more than 25 percent.
 Trash cans full of holiday food waste, shopping bags, bows and ribbons, packaging, and wrapping paper contribute an additional 1 million tons a week to our landfills.”

-The stats are depressing I know, but there ARE ways to enjoy this holiday season eco-consciously.
+The stats are depressing I know, but there ARE ways to enjoy this holiday season in an eco-friendly way.
 I chose to gift mostly experience gifts to my family this year, but there are lots of options for zero waste gift giving.

-So you’ve chosen the most perfect sustainable gifts for you friends and family, but what about wrapping these thoughtfully purchased gifts??
-I’ve whipped up this handy little blog post to help you with all your zero waste gift wrapping needs!
+Luckily, there are many alternatives to traditional gift wrapping these days.
+I’ve whipped up this handy little blog post to help you with all your zero waste and eco friendly gift wrapping needs!

 This option blew my mind a little when I tested it out for this blog post.
 But yes, it actually works!
 You can wrap a gift using paper and zero tape at all.
 This is another one you’ll want to hop over on Youtube to learn.
 I had to watch the videos a few times before I could get it just right, but it worked!
 It kind of reminded me of origami folds I used to do when I was younger but on a larger scale!

 I also tried dehydrating orange slices for the first time this year, and I love the look of it on my holiday gifts – super simple yet elegant.
-I was thinking also how pretty it would be to use dried orange slices for a garland on the fireplace mantel as well.
-Wouldn’t that be gorgeous??
+It would be so pretty to use dried orange slices for a garland on the fireplace mantel as well.

 This post contains Amazon affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This option might not fly at everyone’s house but have you ever thought about not wrapping gifts at all?
-Just sharing gifts with family unwrapped?
-I’d say that’s as waste free as you can get when it comes to gift wrapping!
+This option might not fly at everyone’s house but have you thought about not only skipping traditional wrapping paper but skipping wrapping gifts entirely?
+How about simply sharing gifts with family unwrapped?
+I’d say that’s as waste free as you can get when it comes to eco-friendly gift wrapping!